ninetyninew/wcpscr-product-search-category-redirect/readme.txt

 You just need to ensure WooCommerce is also installed and activated and you are using the standard WooCommerce product search.
 This will be the case unless you have installed another search plugin and/or your theme has replaced the standard product search.
 You can test this by searching for a product on your store.
 If the URL ends with something like `?s=your-search-term&post_type=product` then this is the standard product search.

-= Help/Feedback/Contributions =

-For help using the plugin use our [support forum](https://wordpress.org/support/plugin/wcpscr-product-search-category-redirect/).

-For feature requests and bug reports use our [feedback board](https://feedback.99w.co.uk/b/Product-Search-Category-Redirect-WooCommerce).

-You can contribute to the plugin via our [GitHub repository](https://github.com/ninetyninew/wcpscr-product-search-category-redirect).

 == Installation ==

 = Minimum requirements =